CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 See if you can use these pseudo classes to give the left box a grey background (`#ddd`) and the right box a grey border (`1px solid #ddd`).
 :::

+** Professional Development - Developer communication **

+Using technical language as a developer (10 mins)
+In this section we'll explore how a professional uses technical language to communicate to their team.

+Exercise (Deliver a tutorial based on what you have learned so far to three different audiences ) (20 minutes) It's time to train the trainer and practice your communication skills, your task is to pick an audience and deliver a short tutorial on:

+1) Why is it important to build accessible websites?
+2) What is an HTML tag?
+3) What is semantic HTML?
+4) What is the CSS box model?

+In small groups you must pick an audience:

+1) A group of 10 year olds
+2)Your boss
+3) a peer group at a similar level to you.

+You have a maximum of three minutes to present back to the wider group.
+(40 minutes)

+All trainees are to reflect on what they found challenging and share one positive feedback to the group (10 minutes)

 ## Coursework

 Visit the [Coursework page](./homework) to view the coursework for this lesson.